extraes/SlideScaleEX/README.md

 Additionally, refer to the license.

 Required references for build:
-Assembly-Csharp, Il2Cppmscorelib, MelonLoader, ModThatIsNotMod, UnhollowerBaseLib, UnityEngine.CoreModule, UnityEngine.PhysicsModule
+Assembly-Csharp, Il2Cppmscorelib, MelonLoader, UnhollowerBaseLib, UnityEngine.CoreModule, UnityEngine.PhysicsModule | IF MTINM: ModThatIsNotMod | IF BMT: BoneworksModdingToolkit, EasyMenu